Science Café @ the Garden

 Sponsored by the College of Science, this series of public talks, given by University of Arizona professors and graduate students bring the community together in a casual setting to learn about the latest research being conducted.
 You can get to know the faces behind the science, have opportunities to ask questions and deepen your understanding of the world around you.
 There are five, separate café series at different locations around Tucson now including Tucson Botanical Gardens.
 Come join the conversation!Learn more about UA Science Cafés

-The Diversity of Life: Origins, Perils, and ConservationFirst Thursday of the Month, 6 to 7 p.m.
+The Wisdom of Trees: Rooted in ScienceFirst Thursday of the Month Feb-May, 6 to 7 p.m.

 Series special Offer!

-*Guests of the Science Café are invited to stroll the gardens, after the talk, courtesy of the Tucson Botanical Gardens (Open 7 – 8:30 p.m.)
+*Guests of the Science Café are invited to stroll the gardens, after the talk, courtesy of the Tucson Botanical Gardens (Open until 8:00 p.m.)

 *It is strongly suggested that guests make reservations in advance, if they would like to dine @ Café Botanica